Scherzinger Continued on Page 2

 Our kind greetings, the Management.

-Built only as a precision plain-turning lathe (that is, without any form of power feed to the carriage) the Scherzinger joined a crowded post-WW2 European market with competitors including the well-established firms of G.Boley, Boley & Leinen, Lorch and Wolf, Jahn in Germany and Schaublin and Mikron in Switzerland.
-Most lathes of this type were offered by their makers in three versions - and the Scherzinger was no exception - being built with a capstan head for production work, with lever-operated slides as a second operation lathe (for lighter manufacturing duties) and as a toolroom version (in German parlance a "mechanic's" lathe) when fitted with a screw-feed compound slide rest and tailstock for one-off high-precision jobs.
-All three versions could be assembled using just the standard bed and drive unit, it being necessary to just bolt on the required parts.
+Built only as a precision plain-turning lathe (that is, without any form of power feed or screwcutting to the carriage) the Scherzinger joined a crowded post-WW2 European market with competitors including the well-established firms of G.Boley, Boley & Leinen, Lorch and Wolf, Jahn in Germany and Schaublin and Mikron in Switzerland.
+Most lathes of this type were offered by their makers in three versions - the Scherzinger was known to have been offered in two: as a second operation lathe for lighter manufacturing duties when fitted with all lever operation of the compound slide, cut-off slide and tailstock and for toolroom use (in German parlance a "mechanic's" lathe) when equipped with the slide rest and tailstock both screw operated and so intended for one-off, high-precision jobs.
+If the lathe was ever offered as the third type, with a bed-mounted indexing capstan head and lever-action cut-off slide for short-runs of small parts, is not known - an example is certainly missing from a picture of the Company's stand taken at an early 1950s machine-tool exhibition.
+All versions could be assembled using just the standard bed and drive unit, it being necessary to simply bolt on the required parts.

 Bearing a passing resemblance to the Lorch LL-K (though with every detail different) the Scherzinger had a 75 mm (3") centre height, and took 300 mm (13") between centres.
 The bed was constructed with its as feet as one unit and featured a built-on drive system - a rear-mounted motor fitted with a 3-step V-pulley driving forwards to a housing, formed as an extension to the left-hand face of the headstock-end bed foot, that held a combined clutch/brake unit.
 From the clutch, which was operated by a long, forward-facing handle, the drive passed inwards to a point beneath the headstock from where a double V-pulley took the drive upwards to the headstock spindle - the letter of large diameter and bored to clear 15 mm.
-It ran in bronze bearings, adjustable by castellated nuts at each side the spindle ran in with its M28 x 2 mm threaded nose ground to accept direct-fitting collets - these being retained by either a draw-tube or lever-action collet closer.
+Although not shown on the lathe, it is likely that the three speeds provided would have approximately 700, 1400 and 2800 r.p.m.
+The spindle ran in bronze bearings, adjustable by castellated nuts at each side the spindle ran in with its M28 x 2 mm threaded nose ground to accept direct-fitting collets - these being retained by either a draw-tube or lever-action collet closer.

-Flat-topped, the bed had bevelled edges to locate the compound slide rest and other units( such as the capstan head and cut-off slide) but with the headstock bolted to a flat surface formed at the end of the bed.
+Flat-topped, the bed had bevelled edges to locate the compound slide rest and other units( such as the capstan head and cut-off slide); however, the headstock was held in a T-slot on a flat surface formed at the left-hand end of the bed.
 So that the tailstock could be lever operated (and not held by a through-bolt as the slide rest was), it was aligned against the inside vertical face of the bed's central T-slot and locked down against an angled surface formed on the opposite side.

-On this class of lathe, as the tailstock assumes an importance almost as great as the slide rest and capstan unit and the type fitted, locked to the bed by a powerful cam action arm, with a permanently fitted operating lever, carried either screw-feed or lever-action barrel, the basic casting being able to accommodate both.
-Fully supported within the casting, no matter how far extended, the No. 1 Morse taper barrel had 50 mm of travel, was engraved with ruler calibrations and, when driven by a screw, used that to automatically eject the Morse taper centre.
+On this class of lathe, as the tailstock assumes an importance almost as great as the slide rest and capstan unit.
+The type fitted to the Scherzinger - locked to the bed by a powerful cam action arm, with a permanently fitted operating lever - carried either a screw-feed or lever-action spindle, the basic casting being able to accommodate both.
+Fully supported within the casting, no matter how far extended, the No. 1 Morse spindle barrel had 50 mm of travel, was engraved with ruler calibrations and, when driven by a screw, had automatically eject of the Morse centre.